walmho/CompetetiveReporting/README.md

 The specific competetive reports this project generates are for AirBNBs in an area of the users choosing.

-links and references: (More to be added as the project kicks off)
+links and references: (More to be added as the project continues)

 Data:
 -https://airbnb.com